Recognized as one of Greater Toronto's Top Employers (2022):

-Here are some of the reasons why Rogers Communications Inc. was selected as one of Canada's Top 100 Employers (2022) and Greater Toronto's Top Employers (2022):
+Here are some of the reasons why Rogers Communications Inc. was selected as one of Greater Toronto's Top Employers (2022):

 - Rogers supports employees who are new mothers and fathers with maternity and parental leave top-up payments and recently introduced a phased return-to-work program for new parents, allowing them to work on a modified schedule for the first five weeks of their return while receiving 100 per cent of their salary